-6.2.1 The site is within Flood Zone 1, which is classified as having the lowest probability of flooding from rivers and seas.
-The location of the site is identified as being at very low risk of surface water flooding.
+6.2.1 The site is within Flood Zone 1, which is classified as having the lowest category of flood risk.

-6.2.2 The existing site surface water drainage system includes a sealed drainage system for waste operations.
-It is not considered the site will be affected by increased rainfall due to storage and treatment operations predominantly being undertaken within a building/shelter.
+6.2.2 The existing site surface water drainage system includes a sealed drainage system.
+It is not considered the site will be affected by increased rainfall due to treatment operations being within a building and most waste being stored in containers.